aidenkoog/dating-app-ui-sample/README.md

 This project is to make template code that can be applied to any app development.

 - Language: Javascript
-- Source Directory Hierarchy Summary
+- Source directory hierarchy summary
     - ✨ assets
         - images
         - lotties